kubevela/kubevela/docs/en/cue/patch-trait.md

         }
 ```

 The patch trait above assumes the target component instance have `spec.template.spec.affinity` field.
-Hence we need to use `appliesToWorkloads` to enforce the trait only applies to those workload types have this field.
+Hence, we need to use `appliesToWorkloads` to enforce the trait only applies to those workload types have this field.

+Another important field is `podDisruptive`, this patch trait will patch to the pod template field,
+so changes on any field of this trait will cause the pod to restart, We should add `podDisruptive` and make it to be true
+to tell users that applying this trait will cause the pod to restart.

 Now the users could declare they want to add node affinity rules to the component instance as below: